CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

   :linenos:
   :lines: 26-41

-The content of the script file requires Python.
+This file must be a valid Python script.
 For the example above, the file ``data_processing_script.txt`` looks like this:

 .. literalinclude:: ../smartredis/examples/serial/python/data_processing_script.txt